aml2610/react-painter/README.md

 ## This solution

-This is a simple component wraps around html canvas component.
+This is a simple component that utilize HTML5 canvas and File API.
 It uses a render prop which gives you maximum flexibility with a minimal API because you are able to extends functionality and render the result as you wish.

 ## Installation